hotwebmatter/varnish-httpd/README.md

    }
    ```

-   The httpd hostname in the VCL backend refers to the Apache container where Varnish will proxy requests to.
+   The `httpd` hostname in the VCL backend refers to the Apache container where Varnish will proxy requests to.

    The Varnish container depends on the Apache container.
-The depends_on syntax will ensure the Varnish container is created after the Apache container.
-Otherwise the httpd hostname would not be resolvable in VCL.
+The `depends_on` syntax will ensure the Varnish container is created after the Apache container.
+Otherwise the `httpd` hostname would not be resolvable in VCL.

    The Apache container

-   The Apache container itself is pretty basic: it uses the httpd:latest images.
+   The Apache container itself is pretty basic: it uses the `httpd:latest` images.

-   Its HTTP port is exposed to the host system as port 8080.
-Internally, port 80 is still used, as you can see in the VCL example above.
+   Its HTTP port is exposed to the host system as port `8080`.
+Internally, port `80` is still used, as you can see in the VCL example above.

    The Apache webserver acts as the origin and its contents will be cached by Varnish.

    Starting the containers

-   To set up our Varnish and Apache stack using Docker Compose, run the following command:
+   To set up our Varnish and Apache stack using _Docker Compose_, run the following command:

    ```
    docker compose up
    ```

-   This command will read the docker-compose.yml file in the current directory and start the containers based on the configuration.
+   This command will read the `docker-compose.yml` file in the current directory and start the containers based on the configuration.

    Access the containers

-   After the environment has been started, you can access Varnish through the http://localhost endpoint on your host system.
-If you want access the Apache webserver directly you can use the http://localhost:8080 endpoint.
+   After the environment has been started, you can access Varnish through the `http://localhost` endpoint on your host system.
+If you want access the Apache webserver directly you can use the `http://localhost:8080` endpoint.

    To access the bash shell of the Varnish container, simply run the following command: